 The term “Month” shall mean the period beginning 9:00 a.m.
 Central Clock Time on the first day of a calendar month and ending at 9:00 a.m.
 Central Clock Time on the first day of the next calendar month.

+The term “Nominated Quantity” shall mean the quantity of Gas that Buyer elects to nominate, purchase and accept on a Day under a FS Transaction, as further described in Sections 5.1.1.b and 5.1.2.b.